Keith-PVL/keithmcintosh.github.io/tempposts/ 2013-11-20-on-being-a-permanent-patient.md

 <img class="photo-horiz" src="/images/2013/11/13051149.jpg" />

-<p <a href="http://life.time.com/culture/jean-cocteau-by-philippe-halsman-playful-portraits-of-a-surrealist/#1">Jean Cocteau,   1949, by Philippe Halsman. </a></p>
+<a href="http://life.time.com/culture/jean-cocteau-by-philippe-halsman-playful-portraits-of-a-surrealist/#1">Jean Cocteau,   1949, by Philippe Halsman. </a>

 I woke up this morning with the full weight of a sturdy toddler on top of me.
 Beside me, seven year-old Peanut was curled up so close that her hair was in my half-open, sleep-of-the-dead, dribbling mouth.
 When I unfolded my limbs to get up, there was probably some audible creaking, although my ears are too blocked to hear it